- First Year Seminar: International Business, Public Policy, & Society

 - Seniors thesis or equivalent research deliverable (e.g., an internship deliverable/project)

-Each student should submit their capstone proposal to the academic director to ensure it would count towards the capstone requirement.
+Each student should submit their capstone proposal to the academic director for approval to ensure it can count towards the capstone requirement.

 4. Individualized Major